OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/advanced_ssh_usage.rst

 .. important::

-   OpenNebula uses the dedicated SSH Authentication Agent only if it's running (manually or automatically via service manager by implicit dependencies) on the OpenNebula start.
-If agent service was started after OpenNebula you'll need to **restart OpenNebula service** itself to force the OpenNebula service to use the SSH Authentication Agent.
+   OpenNebula only uses the dedicated SSH Authentication Agent if it's running (manually or automatically via service manager by implicit dependencies) when OpenNebula starts up.
+If the agent service is started after OpenNebula you'll need to **restart OpenNebula service** itself to force OpenNebula to use the SSH Authentication Agent.

-SSH Authentication Agent service doesn't need to be enabled to start on boot of your Front-end server.
+The SSH Authentication Agent service doesn't need to be enabled to start when your Front-end server boots up.
 It's started automatically by the OpenNebula service as an implicit dependency.
-To **avoid automatic starting and using** the SSH Authentication Agent service at all, you must mask service following way:
+To **avoid automatic starting and using** the SSH Authentication Agent service at all, you must mask the service in the following way:

 .. prompt:: bash # auto